Una84/Series-Code-Question-1-section-A-and-B-/README.md

 # Series-Code-Question-1-section-A-and-B-

-This project was created for learning and practice purposes.
-It includes Java.
+This project was implimented for learning and practice purposes --It includes Java Series Code.

 ## References